 Unlike other states, crack has posed a comparatively low threat to the citizens of Tennessee until recently.
 Cocaine hydrochloride, however, has been one of the most dangerous and illegal drug threats in the state.
 Controlled primarily by Hispanic cartels and gangs, Tennessee’s cocaine trade has brought once vibrant and thriving neighborhoods to a state of poverty, violence and criminality.
 The majority of the Tennessee cocaine supply is shipped in from Texas, Florida, New Mexico and Georgia.
 Crack is now a problem in practically all of the state’s major cities.

-TN methamphetamine addiction is increasing at an alarming rate.
+Methamphetamine addiction in Tennessee is increasing at an alarming rate.
 This is thanks in part to the proliferation of domestic productions in clandestine and unsanitary suburban laboratories.
 Although seizures of many of these labs, as well as other proactive law enforcement measures have severely hindered domestic production, Mexican product still floods state’s borders on a consistent basis.
 Residents of Tennessee share a similar predicament with a majority of the country regarding their seemingly insurmountable methamphetamine addiction problem.

 Tennessee’s endless nightlife is perpetuated by miles of bars and nightclubs.
-This has contributed greatly to the increase of TN club drug addiction.
-MDMA (ecstasy), LSD, GHB, ketamine, and PCP are all considered club drugs.
-Although ecstasy is the most popular club drug in Tennessee, they’re all widely available depending on the region.
-The Tennessee club drug trade is controlled by various independent Caucasian dealers.
+This has contributed greatly to the increase of club drug addiction.
+MDMA (molly), LSD, GHB, ketamine, and PCP are all considered club drugs.
+Although molly is the most popular club drug in Tennessee, they’re all widely available depending on the region.
+The Tennessee club drug trade is controlled by various independent dealers.
 The drugs are abused mainly by teenagers and adolescents, who often take them in combination with alcohol and marijuana.

-Powder cocaine and methamphetamine are Tennessee’s most immediate illegal drug threats, and are two of the main causes of TN drug and alcohol rehab.
+Powder cocaine and methamphetamine are Tennessee’s most immediate illegal drug threats, and are two of the main causes of drug and alcohol rehab enrollment.
 Heroin addiction continues to be stable, while prescriptions threaten the health and lives of almost every portion of the state’s population.
-Without a comprehensive strategy that combines enforcement and prosecution of distributors with quality help for victims, Tennessee residents are open to the deluge of illegal drugs that are bought and sold under many of their noses on a daily basis.
+Without a comprehensive strategy that combines enforcement and prosecution of distributors with quality help for victims, Tennessee residents are vulnerable to the deluge of illegal drugs that are bought and sold under many of their noses on a daily basis.